Washington state judge blocks some virus rules on farms

-BELLINGHAM — A Washington state judge has blocked some coronavirus-related restrictions meant to protect workers on farms and orchards.
+RICHLAND, Wash.
+(AP) — A Washington state judge has blocked some coronavirus-related restrictions on farms and orchards meant to protect farmworkers.

-Yakima County Superior Court Judge Blaine Gibson issued an injunction last week that stops the state from enforcing a series of regulations to protect workers from the virus, the Bellingham Herald reported Sunday.
+Yakima County Superior Court Judge Blaine Gibson issued an injunction last week that stops the state from enforcing a series of regulations to protect workers from the virus, the Tri-City Herald reported.

-The now-blocked rules had required twice-daily visits from medical staff to isolated workers and required workers to be within 20 minutes of an emergency room and an hour from a ventilator.
+The now-blocked rules had required twice-daily visits from medical staff to isolated workers; required workers to be within 20 minutes of an emergency room and an hour from a ventilator; and provided workers open access to people in the community.

 The judge’s ruling left in place restrictions on bunk beds, a regulation that the two groups that brought the suit — the Washington Farm Bureau and Wafla — had fought to lift, the newspaper reported.

-Wafla is a human-resources firm that supplies laborers for farms.
+Wafla is a human resources firm that supplies laborers for farms.
 They also manage housing for workers.
 Farm owners had potentially faced steep fines for violating the now-blocked regulations.

 Franklin County Farm Bureau President James Alford said the state restrictions seemed to have been made by someone who did not understand the industry.